Location (via Chuchinka-Red Rocky FSR):

 3. Shows you how much of tree encroachment took place here - ten meters

-further down the trail, there is actually a sign with a trail name,
+further down the trail, there is actually a sign with the trail name,

 though it's completely invisible from Chuchinka-Colbourne FSR.